Army of the Eastern Pyrenees: Formation

-The execution of King Louis XVI of France and Queen Marie Antoinette outraged the ancient monarchies of Europe.
+The executions of King Louis XVI and Queen Marie Antoinette outraged the ancient monarchies of Europe.
 Even so, it was the First French Republic that declared war on its ancient ally the Kingdom of Spain on 7 March 1793.
 Spain joined the War of the First Coalition and invaded Roussillon on 17 April 1793.
 The Army of the Pyrenees was formed on 1 October 1792 and commanded by Joseph Marie Servan de Gerbey.
 On 30 April 1793, the army was divided into two separate armies.
 The Army of the Eastern Pyrenees was responsible for all territory between the Rhône and the upper Garonne Rivers while the Army of the Western Pyrenees defended territory between the upper Garonne and the Gironde estuary.
 At the start of the War of the Pyrenees, Servan went to Bayonne in the west, assigning Mathieu Henri Marchant de La Houlière to take charge at Perpignan in the east.